Performance Scorecard

 One way we track how we are doing is understanding how much of our funding is advancing racial and economic equity.

-We’ve had a stated goal since 2012 for at least 50% of all of our funding to advance racial and/or economic equity in the region.
-We are currently exceeding that goal by quite a bit, as 93% of our 2023 funding meets this standard—up from 91% in 2022 and 18% back in 2012.
+We’ve had a stated goal since 2012 for at least 50% of all our funding to advance racial and/or economic equity in the region.
+Back then we were at 18%.
+Today we are exceeding that mark by quite a bit, with over 90% of our funding advancing racial and/or economic equity in each of the last three years.

 Top of mind for us is our commitment to place, particularly the challenges and opportunities unique to rural areas within our region.
-We are actively learning more about the overlaps of race, class and place — and considering how the Foundation’s funding commitments can have the most impact.
+We are actively learning more about the overlaps of race, class and place — and considering how our funding commitments can have the most impact.

 Support community-driven change